-I am Andrew Buller and I have been writing and illustrating children’s stories for a number of years and published the first of my picture book series ‘The Rhymers’ in 2015.
-Thirteen rhyming pairs of loveable alphabet characters make up the series, sharing adventures across Rhyme Island.
-Their friendships are central to each story and gently deliver strong moral messages.
+I have been writing and illustrating children’s stories for a number of years and published the first of my picture book series ‘The Rhymers’ in 2015.
+These rhyming early learning alphabet character books now have over 60 titles.

-I am available for author visits into schools across each of the Key Stages.
+I am available for author visits into nurseries and schools across each of the Key Stages.
 I offer sessions within small groups, whole classes or assemblies, including age appropriate discussions of the morals my stories highlight.
 I can tailor any session to suit the needs of the pupils.

 Key Stage 1 – Sessions can focus on enjoyment of story, listening skills, story prediction, rhyme, interactive games and art skills.

-Key Stage 2 – Sessions can develop children’s creative writing skills through rhythm, rhyme, alliteration, plot development and understanding writing for target audiences, as well as the blending of illustration with the written word.
+Key Stage 2 – Sessions can develop children’s creative writing skills through rhythm, rhyme, alliteration, plot development and understanding how to write for target audiences, as well as the blending of illustration with the written word.

-I also set aside one day each week to work at ‘Catching Lives’, a homeless charity in Canterbury.
-I have been working on a literacy project with clients, helping them write and illustrate their own story books, develop their literacy skills and build self-esteem.
+I set aside one day each week to work at ‘Catching Lives’, a homeless charity in Canterbury.
+Since 2015 I have been working on a literacy project with clients, helping them write and illustrate their own story books, develop their literacy skills and build self-esteem.
 This first book, ‘Harbledown Hope: a journey through homelessness‘ was launched in October 2017.
 All proceeds from sales go to Catching Lives.